• USD

 Hiking Trails

-Various wilderness trails crisscross the quieter regions of the park, where private vehicles are not allowed.
-You'll spend a few days on the trail, getting close to nature and learning more about the animals you encounter.
+Various wilderness trails crisscross quieter regions where private vehicles are not allowed.
+You’ll spend a few days on foot, close to nature and learning more about the animals you encounter.
 Accommodation is basic but comfortable.

-These wild outposts have discarded luxuries for a more intimate affair with nature.
-No restaurant (or other) facilities are available on-site, so guests at these camps need to arrive fully equipped for their rustic getaway.
+These rustic outposts trade luxuries for a more intimate encounter with nature.
+No restaurant or other facilities are available on site, so guests should arrive fully equipped.

 Picnic Spots

-Many casual picnic spots are scattered throughout the main arteries of Kruger Park.
-They are ideal for pit stops or lunch while you are out and about game viewing in the park with your African Sky guide.
+Many casual picnic spots are scattered along Kruger’s main arteries.
+They’re ideal for pit stops or lunch while you are out game viewing with your African Sky guide.

 Snakes of Kruger

 Kruger is home to several snake species.
-Though most people detest these reptiles, many safari enthusiasts are fascinated by snakes and their role in the ecosystem.
+Though many visitors dislike these reptiles, others are fascinated by their role in the ecosystem.

 Home of the Big Five

-Kruger Park is home to all of the Big Five and the most significant diversity of other animal species of any national park in Africa.
+Kruger Park is home to the Big Five and exceptional diversity of other animal species.

 Other Animals